Klau5t4ler0x90/ChatGPT-Desktop/README.md

 * Manual session-token injection supported (as backup)
 * User session safely stored in a dedicated profile
 * Portable and cross-platform (Linux, Windows, macOS)
+* Download logo and use as app icon
+* Create a Linux desktop app shortcut

 ## Installation